-If you’ve based yourself in Kyoto for a few days longer than you need to see the sights, a day trip can breathe fresh air into your city stay, especially in the summer heat.
+If you’ve based yourself in Kyoto for a few days longer than needed to see all its sights, a day trip can breathe fresh air into your city stay, especially in the summer heat.
 There are plenty of spots to escape to, with mountain hikes, beaches and canal towns to explore.
-While there are famous options which take a little more travel time (like Koya-san or Miyajima, for example), there are some great spots closer by too.
+While there are famous options which take a little more travel time (like Mount Koya or Miyajima, for example), there are some great spots closer by too.

 1. Amanohashidate: A bridge to heaven

 Considered one of Japan’s “three most beautiful sights”, it is undeniably beautiful, and apparently resembles a bridge to heaven—if viewed with your head between your legs.
-You can make a wish at Nariaji Temple, relax on the beach and even rent a bicycle to explore the pine-covered sand bar.
-The small fishing village of Ine is accessible by bus (1 hour, ¥400) and offers a chance to see the unusual funaya houses (boat homes) perched on the bay.
+You can make a wish at Nariaiji Temple, relax on the beach, and even rent a bicycle to explore the pine-covered sand bar.
+Further on, the small fishing village of Ine is accessible by bus (one hour, ¥400) and offers a chance to see the unusual funaya houses (boat homes) perched on the bay.

-Depending on whether the idea of a mountain marathon entices or horrifies you, you can choose to hike up the mountain or catch the ropeway (¥1,570 return).
+Depending on whether the idea of a mountain marathon entices or horrifies you, you can choose to hike up the mountain or catch the Kyoto-side Eizan ropeway and cablecar combination.
 From the top you can explore the temples, enjoy views of Lake Biwa and let the fresh air blow away the cobwebs!